 The Black Russian Cocktail has been transformed into dark & intense chocolate truffles.
-These boozy bites are worthy of serving up after dinner or just with drinks on a cosy night in by the fire with your favourite film playing.
+These Black Russian Truffles are worthy of serving up after dinner or just with drinks on a cosy night in.
+My Gingerbread Black Russian is a great choice.

 I’m quite impressed with myself.
 I had my doubts about my ability to pull this off, but when I finish typing this post I will have completed 5 recipe posts in 5 days.
 That is the most I’ve ever done in 1 week.
 It’s maybe not something I’ll be repeating for a while to come, but I did it.
 I have earned the weekend that is just around the corner.